NordicESMhub/GEO4962/_episodes/05-simulations.md

 Before running the long simulation (14 months), it is sensible to check your new settings on a short experiment that will take only a few minutes to run, to make sure everything is done as you expected (and if not, to correct any mistake).

-You will run 5 days first, check the results and then restart the same experiment for 14 months.
+You will run 1 month first, check the results and then restart the same experiment for several months.

 Make sure you set the duration of your experiments properly.

-Here we wish to run 5 days from the control experiment first.

 <font color="red">On Abel:</font>